madhurchhajed/Customer-Segmentation-and-Analysis/README.md

 This notebook includes :
 * Data Visualization and Analysis
 * Customer Segmentation using RFM Method
-* Analysis of product description for a particular segment of customers (example of segments : best cusotmers, loyal cusotmers, lost cusotmers, etc.)
+* Analysis of product description for a particular segment of customers (example of segments : best customers, loyal customers, lost customers, etc.)
 * Word Cloud for words in Product Description after cleaning (removing unnecessay words or stop words)